tpm2-software/tpm2-tools/man/tpm2_createak.1.md

 when using an RM, moving the created EK to persistent memory is required.

-Create an Attestation Key and make it persistent:
+### Create an Attestation Key and make it persistent
 ```
 # create an Endorsement Key (EK)
 tpm2_createek -c 0x81010001 -g rsa -p ek.pub